python/devguide/motivations.rst

   remains an excellent choice for Linux-based network service and system utility development, he is also interested in helping to ensure its continued suitability for educational and data analysis use cases.

+.. topic:: R. David Murray (United States)

+   * Personal site: `bitdance.com <http://www.bitdance.com>`_
+   * Available for `Python and Internet Services Consulting and Python contract programming <http://www.murrayandwalker.com/>`_

+   David has been involved in the Internet since the days when the old IBM BITNET and the ARPANet got cross connected, and in Python programming since he first discovered it around the days of Python 1.4.
+After transitioning from being Director of Operations for dialup Internet providers (when that business started declining) to being a full time independent consultant, David started contributing directly to CPython development.
+He became a committer in 2009.
+He subsequently took over primary maintenance of the email package from Barry Warsaw, and contributed the unicode oriented API.
+   David is also active in mentoring new contributors and, when time is available, working on the infrastructure that supports CPython development, specifically the Roundup-based bug tracker and the buildbot system.

+   David currently does both proprietary and open source developement work, primarily in Python, through the company in which he is a partner, `Murray & Walker, Inc <http://www.murrayandwalker.com>`_.
+He has done contract work focused specifically on CPython development both through the PSF (the kickstart of the email unicode API development) and directly funded by interested corporations (additional development work on email fundeded by QNX, and work on CPython ICC support funded by Intel).
+He would like to spend more of his (and his company's) time on open source work, and so is actively seeking additional such contract opportunities.